 The cleanliness of your bar—even your customers’ perception of the cleanliness of your bar—has a huge impact on your business.
 A 2015 poll found that a whopping 85% of customers would not visit a business with negative online reviews about its cleanliness.
 Bar cleaning is obviously important.

 It’s best to solve that problem before it starts.
-And here’s what we’ll cover to help you manage and maintain a bar that's squeaky clean:
+And here’s what we’ll cover to help you maintain and manage a bar that's squeaky clean:

 - Bar cleaning checklists (we’ve even got a free one for you to download)

 - How to deep clean your bar

 - How much cleaning costs

 After reading this guide, download our free bar cleaning checklist and unleash your inner Mr. Clean.

 Use Bar Cleaning Checklists